 Database System Support Status Since Version Notes

-PostgreSQL ✓ Supported 8.2 VALUES is a full first-class relation since PostgreSQL 8.2 — it can appear anywhere a table or subquery can: in FROM, CTE, UNION, INSERT, etc. Column names in the alias are required when the VALUES clause is used as a subquery or CTE.
+PostgreSQL Native 8.2 VALUES is a full first-class relation since PostgreSQL 8.2 — it can appear anywhere a table or subquery can: in FROM, CTE, UNION, INSERT, etc. Column names in the alias are required when the VALUES clause is used as a subquery or CTE.
 Row type is inferred from the first row; explicit casts may be needed for ambiguous literals.

-Oracle ✗ Not Supported Oracle does not support a VALUES clause as a standalone table constructor in SELECT queries.
+Oracle Not Supported - Oracle does not support a VALUES clause as a standalone table constructor in SELECT queries.
 Multi-row INSERT is supported via INSERT ALL or INSERT with a SELECT from DUAL for a single row.
 For an inline lookup table, use a UNION ALL SELECT from DUAL, or a collection type with TABLE().

 Details